 Addressing Metabolic Syndrome to Prevent Heart Disease and Colon Cancer

 Patients with metabolic syndrome can experience a myriad of risk factors (like obesity, high blood pressure, high cholesterol and higher fasting glucose) which can be strongly associated with the development of heart disease, colon cancer, and even a 20 percent increase in the risk of liver cancer and cirrhosis, but the positive thing is that most metabolic risk factors can be reduced or possibly eliminated with a multidisciplinary treatment team and a medically supervised weight loss and exercise program.

 One of the most important risk factors to address with metabolic syndrome is obesity.
 Many people experience various challenges to achieving a healthy weight, which can be medical, environmental, psychological and economical.

 A medically supervised weight-loss program with a personalized nutrition and exercise plan for your individual needs can be an ideal solution.

 Non-Surgical Weight-Loss Treatment with the Gastric Balloon

 Medical specialists can also assess your additional risk factors like family history and recommend appropriate preventive screenings, such as colonoscopies to screen for colon cancer.
-Dr. Kashi asserts, Even though research tells us metabolic syndrome is associated with increased colon cancer risk, our recommended colon cancer screening guidelines are currently influenced by age and race.
+Even though research tells us metabolic syndrome is associated with increased colon cancer risk, our recommended colon cancer screening guidelines are currently influenced by age and race.

-Dr. Kashi confirms that current colon cancer screening guidelines advise that both men and women have colon cancer screenings starting at age 50, with African Americans starting at age 45.
+Colon cancer screening guidelines advise that both men and women have colon cancer screenings starting at age 50, with African Americans starting at age 45.
 Colon cancer and its mortality rates are significantly higher among African Americans compared to Caucasians.

 Protect Your Health, Today